BernardoGiordano/Checkpoint/README.md

 ## Credits

 Even though this is the result of independent research and work, Checkpoint for 3DS couldn't be possible without J-D-K's original [JKSM](https://github.com/J-D-K/JKSM) version, which is an incredible piece of software that you should all be using.
-Best regards JK, hope you're fine.

 TuxSH for [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool), from which SPI code has been taken.